Has this ever happened to you?

 4. If you deliver a well-presented impromptu speech to the right audience, you can win really great business or explode your struggling career.

 Of course you can!
 Here are some tips to help you.

 - Keep up to date in your field.
 Read extensively and surf the internet but avoid information overload.
 Collect newspaper and magazine clippings both paper-based and electronic.
-Also, talk to professional in your area.
+Also, talk to professionals in your area of work.

 - Use your friends to help you.
 Turn the tables and make them into an impromptu audience and practice small speeches on them.
 Take their feedback seriously.

 - Keep a few speech structures (mentally) handy.
 Yeah…sounds crazy, right?
 But I’ve found that most speeches can fit into one of a few structures.
 Take the time to select 2 or 3 and learn how they work.
 Here are a few to start you:

 These tips represent the courtship stage of your love affair.
 With practice, before long you will be fully in love and asking for "her" hand in marriage.

 - Keep your cool.
 Remember that most of the time, you can’t escape giving an impromptu speech.
 It may even be impolite to refuse.

 2. Take a few moments, if possible and go off somewhere to think about what you are going to say.

 - Decide which of your mental structures will best work for you in this moment.